 It’s difficult for both parties, but the bad news skill needs to be shared.
 So what is the best way to tell employees bad news?

 Prepare To Deliver The Bad News

 Words can sometimes struggle to find themselves when you are sharing bad news with employees.
 So don’t leave it to chance.
-Even if you have to tell a group of people the bad news urgently, take a few minutes to jot some points down so that you don’t forget to cover any point you planned to.
+Even if you have to tell a group of people about the redundancy process, take a few minutes to jot some points down so that you don’t forget to cover any point you planned to.
 You can also get help from HR consultants who have experience in redundancy issues and have given advice to hundreds of employers.
 For example, Sentient provide advice to employers on redundancy, health and safety, and other issues concerning employment law.
 Consider getting help from such professionals to avoid the communication struggle.

 Be Upfront & Honest When Delivering The News